Automated backups in Azure SQL Database

 Geo-redundant price = published price x 2

 For pricing, see the Azure SQL Database pricing page.

 An Azure invoice shows only the excess backup storage consumption, not the entire backup storage consumption.
 For example, in a hypothetical scenario, if you have provisioned 4 TB of data storage, you'll get 4 TB of free backup storage space.
 If you use a total of 5.8 TB of backup storage space, the Azure invoice will show only 1.8 TB, because you're charged only for excess backup storage that you've used.

-In the DTU model, there's no additional charge for backup storage for databases and elastic pools.
-The price of backup storage is a part of the database or pool price.
+In the DTU model, for databases and elastic pools there's no additional charge for PITR backup storage for default retention of 7 days and beyond.
+The price of PITR backup storage is a part of the database or pool price.

 Azure SQL Database computes your total billable backup storage as a cumulative value across all backup files.
 Every hour, this value is reported to the Azure billing pipeline.
 The pipeline aggregates this hourly usage to get your backup storage consumption at the end of each month.

 If a database is deleted, backup storage consumption will gradually decrease as older backups age out and are deleted.
 Because differential backups and log backups require an earlier full backup to be restorable, all three backup types are purged together in weekly sets.
 After all backups are deleted, billing stops.

 Backup storage cost is calculated differently for Hyperscale databases.
 For more information, see Hyperscale backup storage costs.

 For single databases, a backup storage amount equal to 100 percent of the maximum data storage size for the database is provided at no extra charge.
 The following equation is used to calculate the total billable backup storage usage:

 Total billable backup storage size = (size of full backups + size of differential backups + size of log backups) – maximum data storage